-MLRS was deployed in support of Operation Iraqi Freedom in 2003.
-The US Army fielded the upgraded M270A1 launchers and the new ATACMS quick reaction unitary missile in February 2011, the US Army placed a $22.1m order for M270 launcher upgrade kits.
+An MLRS was deployed in support of Operation Iraqi Freedom in 2003.
+The US Army fielded the upgraded M270A1 launchers and new army tactical missile system (ATACMS) quick reaction unitary missile in February 2011, placing a $22.1m order for M270 launcher upgrade kits.

-The multiple launch rocket system is a high-mobility automatic system based on an M270 weapons platform.
-MLRS fires surface-to-surface rockets and the army tactical missile system (ATACMS).
-Without leaving the cab, the crew of three (driver, gunner and section chief) can fire up to 12 MLRS rockets in fewer than 60 seconds.
+The MLRS is a high-mobility automatic system based on an M270 weapons platform.
+The MLRS fires surface-to-surface rockets and the ATACMS.
+Without leaving the cab, the crew of three (driver, gunner and section chief) can fire up to 12 MLRS rockets in less than 60 seconds.

 The MLRS launcher unit comprises an M270 launcher loaded with 12 rockets, packaged in two six-rocket pods.
 The launcher, which is mounted on a stretched Bradley chassis, is a highly automated self-loading and self-aiming system.
 It contains a fire control computer that integrates the vehicle and rocket-launching operations.

-MLRS tactical rocket warhead and munitions
+Multiple launch rocket system tactical rocket warhead and munitions

 In a typical fire mission, a command post transmits the selected target data directly to the MLRS computer.